Skip to main content

 • Example: history: 168, historyInterval: 60 (7 days of data, 168 hourly points).

-Practical Tip: Ensure that your historyInterval is greater than your job's schedule interval.
-If your job runs every 5 minutes, a historyInterval of 1 or 2 minutes would not be logical, as new snapshots are not generated that frequently by that specific job.
-AutoConfig typically promotes the oldest snapshot from the snapshots array when its timestamp is appropriately older than the last history entry, based on historyInterval.
+Practical tip: keep historyInterval greater than the job’s schedule interval.
+If a job runs every 5 minutes, a historyInterval of 1–2 minutes is not logical because new snapshots are not generated that frequently by that job.
+AutoConfig typically promotes the oldest snapshot when its timestamp is old enough compared to the last history entry based on historyInterval.

 Using historyInterval with historySource in Filters

 Many built-in AutoConfig filters that operate on historical data include a historySource parameter.
-This parameter usually specifies an index in the this.history[jobName] array.
-The historyInterval gives context to what each index represents in terms of time.
+This typically points to an index in the this.history[jobName] array. historyInterval tells you the approximate time spacing between those indices.

 • historySource: 0 refers to the oldest data point, roughly history * 60 minutes ago.